tsujamin/digi-approval/pitch/pitch-outline.md

 ### What is a workflow?

 A workflow is a tailored set of steps to achieve a particular outcome.
 For example, applying for a permit to serve alcohol is a workflow, and applying for a permit for traffic managment is a workflow.
+Workflows can contain other workflows, and have optional steps, so the entire process of organising an event could be one big workflow.

 The concept of a workflow is sufficiently flexible to encompass the range of steps and options in a practical approval process.
  * Workflows can contain steps that an applicant must take, and steps that an approving agency must take.
 These steps can contain a variety of steps: applicants steps can involve uploading documents, filling in forms, and so on; agency steps can include review, approval, etc.